Cruising is back — finally.

 There are new cruise lines, new ships, and new routes this year.
 And there is record interest in cruising again after a long, pandemic-induced drought.

-Cruise passengers have a lot of questions during these uncertain times, as the storm clouds of COVID begin to part.
-Is cruising safe?
+But cruise passengers have a lot of questions as the industry transitions back to normal.
+Is cruising really safe now?
 What are my rights, and what should I be worried about?
 And if I decided to go, what’s the best way to book my vacation?

 Is cruising safe?

 Cruise lines claim a vacation at sea is safer than any land-based vacation.
 That’s not entirely true.
 Here are some of the risks.

 COVID and norovirus outbreaks are common on cruise ships.
 Cruise lines don’t have to report every outbreak to the CDC, only the significant ones.
 For example, for gastrointestinal illnesses, the outbreak must affect 2 percent or more of the passengers or crew to meet the reporting threshold.
 That means cruise lines appear to be less dangerous than they are.
 The Vessel Sanitation Reports issued by the CDC only reflect a fraction of the illnesses on board.
 (Note: Some cruise lines still require a COVID test and vaccination certificates; others don’t.
 Always check before booking.)

 The high seas can be dangerous, and not just in the movies.
 Robbery, assault and homicide happen on cruise ships.
 And when they do, they are often underreported.
 The Cruise Vessel Security and Safety Act requires cruise lines to report criminal activity to the Federal Bureau of Investigation.
 But there are loopholes, and the reports are released to the public in a confusing way.

 Ships appear to get less safe with each passing year.